vannatter/twitter-api/README.md

 });
 ```

 **This will return an object like the following.
-This is the important part where you save the credentials to your database of choice.**
+This is the important part where you save the credentials to your database of choice to make future calls.**

 ```
 {